-Information Other than the Financial Report and Auditor's Report Thereon
+Information Other than the Financial Report and Auditor's Report Thereon and the first operation of the second s

 The Committee of Management is responsible for the other information.
 The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.